truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 Enter and confirm a password to gain access to the UI.
 After logging in, immediately go to **Credentials > Users** to enable the password for an administrator account before the session times out again.
-This temporary password is not saved as a new password and it does not enable the admin or root passwords, it only provides one-time access to the UI.
+TrueNAS does not save the temporary password as a new password or enable the admin or root passwords.
+It only provides one-time access to the UI.

-When disabling a password for UI login, it is also disabled for SSH access.
+Disabling a password for UI login also disables it for SSH access.

 ## Accessing the System Through an SSH Session